Traversable Wormholes via a Double Trace Deformation: Acknowledgements

 \section{Acknowledgements}

 We thank Ofer Aharony, Daniel Harlow, Juan Maldacena, Sudipta Sarkar, Douglas Stanford and Andy Strominger for helpful and stimulating discussions.
 DLJ and PG were supported in part by NSFCAREER grant PHY-1352084 and by a Sloan Fellowship.
 AW was supported by the Institute for Advanced Study, by the Martin A. and Helen Chooljian Membership Fund, and NSF grant PHY-1314311.
+AW is grateful for typing support from Geoff Penington.

 Using (\ref{eq:3.8}), the integrated null energy is

 where

 Note that